-Just about everyone who shops online knows to look for a discount, promotional code, or coupon of some kind before hitting checkout.
-According to Statista, in 2016 126.8 million U.S. adults redeemed online coupons, a number that’s projected to grow to 145.3 million users by 2021.
+Just about everyone who shops online knows to look for online deals—a discount, promotional code, or coupon of some kind–before hitting checkout.
+According to Statista, in 2020 142.3 million U.S. adults redeemed online coupons, a number that’s projected to grow to 145.3 million users in 2021.
 But digital coupons are only one of 11 ways to get the biggest discounts and best deals this holiday season.

 Shop online with cash